-This policy does not apply to students who drop classes but remain enrolled at least on a part-time basis at Northwestern.
-For these students, no refund will be provided, and financial aid will not change after the fifth day of the semester.
+This policy does not apply to students who drop classes but remain enrolled at least on a part- time basis at Northwestern.
+For these students, no refund will be provided, and financial aid will not change after the fifth day of the Fall and Spring semesters and after the fifth day of each summer session.

-Tuition, room and board is refundable on the basis of the following percentage table.
+Tuition, room and board is refundable on a prorate basis if the student withdraws prior to completing 60% of the enrollment period.
+After 60% of the enrollment period has been completed, no refund is given.
+A 100% refund is given on or before the first day of classes.
 All fees are nonrefundable.
 Private or institutional student financial assistance programs will follow the same percentages when returning aid as calculated for tuition, room and board.